arcosuc3m/grppi/README.md

 Please cite this publication in any work using our library:

 * **A Generic Parallel Pattern Interface for Stream and Data Processing**.
-David del Rio, Manuel F. Dolz, Javier Fernández, J. Daniel García. *Concurrency and Computation: Practice and Experience*.
+David del Río, Manuel F. Dolz, Javier Fernández, J. Daniel García. *Concurrency and Computation: Practice and Experience*.
 ISSN: 1532-0634.
 DOI: [10.1002/cpe.4175](http://dx.doi.org/10.1002/cpe.4175).

 ### Other references